-Southeast Area Study Update
+Southeast Area Study

 The original Southeast Area Study was completed in 2018.
 The study evaluated land use and transportation issues in the southeastern section of the MPO's planning area.
 The study covered parts of Wake and Johnston Counties, and all or parts of the municipalities of Archer Lodge, Benson, Clayton, Four Oaks, Garner, Kenly, Micro, Raleigh, Selma, Smithfield and Wilson's Mills.
 The study will be conducted in coordination with NCDOT and the Upper Coastal Plain RPO.
 As with the Northeast Area Study in FY 21 and 22, the Southeast Area Study needs to be updated in order to incorporate recommendations for the 2050 MTP.
 The study will involve extensive public outreach, and an evaluation of transportation projects, policies and priorities that may have evolved or shifted since the original study.
 The study will again reach into geographic areas that may need to be incorporated into the CAMPO boundary as a result of the 2020 Census.
 This effort will include some scenario testing regarding land use, walkability, and transit density around future NC 540 interchange locations, and could develop a tool to evaluate development potential and transportation network impacts.
 CAMPO will request NCDOT assistance to fund the study.
-Amendment 1 of this UPWP adjusts the budget and schedule for the Southeast Area Study to address updated project spending and timeline.
+Amendment 1 of the FY 23 UPWP adjusted the budget and schedule for the Southeast Area Study to address updated project spending and timeline.
+Amendment 1 of the FY 24 UPWP reflects the continuation of the study into FY 24, whereas it was previously anticipated to conclude in FY 23.
+The budget will not change, but the final tasks of the SEAS will be delivered and funded in FY 24.

-FY 2022 Budget PL funds STBGP funds Match Additional Member
+Southeast Area FY 2022 Budget PL funds STBGP funds Match Additional Member

-Southeast Area Study Update
+Study Update

-Study Opdate CAMPO \$ 50,000 32,0 16 \$0 \$40,000 25 ,613 \$ 10,000 6,40 3
+CAMPO \$32,016 \$0 \$25,613 \$6,403

-Total FY 22 \$ 50,000 32,0 16
+Total FY 22 \$32,016

 FY 2023

 UCPRPO/ NCDOT \$75,000 \$75,000

-CAMPO \$ 200,0 292,8 9400 \$0 \$\frac{160,0002}{34,315} \$4 0,000 58,5 79
+CAMPO \$221,149 \$0 \$176,919 \$44,230

-Total FY 23 \$ 275,000 36 7,894
+Total FY 23 \$296,149

 FY 2024

-CAMPO \$75,000 \$60,000 \$15,000
+CAMPO \$71,745 \$57,396 \$14,349

-Total FY 24 \$75,000
+Total FY 24 \$71,745

 Total FY 22 +23 + 24 \$400,000